carlos-loya/hunt-dex/README.md

 ##### Down

-`docker-compose down` is a command you need to know to test the latest changes of your dockerfile
+The `docker-compose down` is a command you need to know to test the latest changes of your project.
+If you make changes to the code and done see them, try doing a down and seeing if that was the problem.

-    loya@gödel hunt-dex (decoupling) λ docker-compose down
+    λ docker-compose down

     Stopping hunt-dex_app_1 ... done
     Removing hunt-dex_app_1 ... done
     Removing network hunt-dex_default

 ### Travis CI
+Travis CI is a continuous integration tool we will be using for integrating builds into master and for deployment of new code to AWS.The Travis CI pipeline is defined in the `.travis.yml`.

-The link to the build for master branch is here: https://travis-ci.org/carlos-loya/hunt-dex
+The link to the Travis Build UI is [here](https://travis-ci.org/carlos-loya/hunt-dex)

 ### Makefile
+A `Makefile` is a developer utility tool to automate different workflows that you'll find yourself repeatedly.

 #### Dependencies

 Will fetch all dependencies for this project.

-    loya@gödel hunt-dex (decoupling) λ make deps
+    λ make deps

     set -ex \
                     && go get -u github.com/golang/dep/cmd/dep \
                     && dep ensure -vendor-only